inferly/inferlylens/docs/api.rst

 Package Reference
 **********************

-Inferly-client has two cornerstone objects: Datasets and Models.
-To both of them we can attach various diagnostics such as `plots` or `metrics`.
+`inferlylens` has two cornerstone concepts: Datasets and Models.
+Both of them have support various diagnostics such as `plots` or `metrics`.

 Data
 *********************************